 Fitting consideration: Dance shoes are supposed to fit tight.
 Your big toe should line up with the front edge of the shoe.
 Most of the straps should be in contact with your skin.
 The top strap goes around your foot, not your ankle.

 Fashion consideration: Beige sandals go with everything, and black sandals go with everything but light colour pants.
 Make sure you hem your pants so that the pant leg reaches the floor while you are standing still, that way the pants won’t look too short as soon as you bend to triple.

 (Yellow Light: requires technical training)

 Boots are super popular in fashion right now, and look a lot better with skinny jeans/leggings than sandals or Toms do.
 You need to be able to extend and flex your ankle and point your toe as much as possible, so the thinner the sole and smaller the shank, the better.

 All of this ankle and foot freedom means you need to learn how to work your feet a lot more than you would in sandals.
-Lately we’ve been teaching a lot of private lessons on how to work your boots.
+Over the last few years we’ve been teaching a lot of private lessons on how to work your boots.
 We see many followers who are so used to their heel arriving on the floor so much earlier in sandals, they have developed a bad habit of “reaching” or overextending their heel towards the floor on each forward step, which gives them an almost comical hyperflexed elf-ish toe.

 Fitting consideration: Boots should fit snug, and feel like a sock.
 Wear thin socks in them.
 They will stretch out slowly over time (Sway’d brand is pretty stable), so if they ever get too loose you can wear a thicker sock.